Aditya-Tiwari-Git/Title-Maker-Power-Apps/04-Advancement.md

 // Submit Button to save data back to SharePoint SubmitForm(Form1)
 ```
-To implement the new functionality for creating and approving custom titles, follow these steps:

 ### Enhancement: Add Custom Title Creation with Approval Process
 1. **Create a New SharePoint List for Custom Titles**